 The chartering ceremony was held virtually, with Safiya George, PhD, FAANP, presiding.
 Dr. George is the Secretary of Sigma’s Board of Directors.
 The guest speaker was Michael R. Bleich, PhD, RN, FNAP, President and CEO of NursDynamics, a nursing leadership consultancy.

 Sigma Theta Tau International was founded in 1922 by nursing students at Indiana University.
-It has since grown to become the second-largest nursing organization in the world, with approximately 135,000 active members across more than 700 U.S. campuses, as well as more than 80 countries and territories.* Sigma will celebrate its 100th anniversary at its biennial convention in November 2021, which will be held in-person in Indianapolis, pandemic permitting.
+It has since grown to approximately 135,000 active members across more than 700 U.S. campuses, as well as more than 100 countries and territories.* Sigma will celebrate its 100th anniversary at its biennial convention in November 2021, which will be held in-person in Indianapolis, pandemic permitting.

 Benefits to Members